-5.4.1.1 Replacement sprinklers shall have the proper characteristics for the application intended, which include the following:
+5.4.1.2\ Replacement sprinklers shall have the proper characteristics for the application intended, which include the following:

-(1) Style
+- (1) Style

 - (2) Orifice size and K-factor

 - (3) Temperature rating

 - (4) Coating, if any

 - (5) Deflector type (e.g., upright, pendent, sidewall)

 - (6) Design requirements

-5.4.1.1.1 Spray sprinklers shall be permitted to replace old-style sprinklers.
+5.4.1.2.1\ Spray sprinklers shall be permitted to replace old-style sprinklers.

-5.4.1.1.2 Replacement sprinklers for piers and wharves shall comply with NFPA 307, Standard for the Construction and Fire Protection of Marine Terminals, Piers, and Wharves.
+5.4.1.2.2 Replacement sprinklers for piers and wharves shall comply with NFPA 307, Standard for the Construction and Fire Protection of Marine Terminals, Piers, and Wharves.

-5.4.1.2 Only new, listed sprinklers shall be used to replace existing sprinklers.
+5.4.1.3 Only new, listed sprinklers shall be used to replace existing sprinklers.

-5.4.1.3 Special and quick-response sprinklers as defined by NFPA 13, Standard for the Installation of Sprinkler Systems, shall be replaced with sprinklers of the same orifice, size, temperature range and thermal response characteristics, and K-factor.
+5.4.1.4\ Special and quick-response sprinklers as defined by NFPA 13, Standard for the Installation of Sprinkler Systems, shall be replaced with sprinklers of the same orifice, size, temperature range and thermal response characteristics, and K-factor.

-5.4.1.4 A supply of spare sprinklers (never fewer than six) shall be maintained on the premises so that any sprinklers that have operated or been damaged in any way can be promptly replaced.
+5.4.1.5\ A supply of at least six spare sprinklers shall be maintained on the premises so that any sprinklers that have operated or been damaged in any way can be promptly replaced.

-5.4.1.4.1 The sprinklers shall correspond to the types and temperature ratings of the sprinklers in the property.
+5.4.1.5.1 The sprinklers shall correspond to the types and temperature ratings of the sprinklers in the property.

-5.4.1.4.2 The sprinklers shall be kept in a cabinet located where the temperature in which they are subjected will at no time exceed 100° F (38° C).
+5.4.1.5.2 The sprinklers shall be kept in a cabinet located where the temperature in which they are subjected will at no time exceed $100^{\circ}$ F (38°C).